BalamuralikrishnaDommeti/Helloworld/README.md

  * add email notifications on success / failure
  * create a similar helloworld example in your favorite programming language
  * use node labels to run your builds on specific nodes only
  * try modeling more complex pipelines with parallel execution etc
+ * Commit version 1
  * ...